+In the 1980s – two decades into his professional career – New Zealand’s leading country singer changed his name.
+John Hore stopped using his stepfather’s surname and instead reverted to his original family name, Grenell.
 For a little while he used both names – John Hore Grenell – and he briefly included his birth father’s surname so that he was John Denver Grenell, but in the country music world that was just a little confusing.

-Whether he is known as John Hore or John Grenell, there is no mistaking the voice, even when Grenell lowered his warm, velvety baritone a little to imitate Jim Reeves.
+Whether he was known as John Hore or John Grenell, there was no mistaking the voice, even when Grenell lowered his warm, velvety baritone a little to imitate Jim Reeves.
 In the early 1990s Toyota recruited him to sing ‘Welcome To Our World’ for a long-running ad campaign.
 The public found it so soothing the song launched a revival in Grenell’s career after he had spent nearly 15 years away from the entertainment business, preferring to breed Appaloosa horses on his Canterbury farm.

 Born in Ranfurly, Central Otago, in 1944, he grew up as John Hore on the family farm at Kyeburn.
 A true Southern man, his identification with country music was almost a given.
 He went to high school in Dunedin, and began singing and playing guitars with his classmates.
 Grenell’s stepsisters, Lorraine, Ainslie, and Marilyn formed a vocal trio called the Three H’s, and recruited him to back them on guitar.
 In the late 1950s they entered one of the Search for the Stars talent quests run by Mosgiel entrepreneur Joe Brown, and came second.
 Brown would soon become pivotal in Grenell’s career.

 In 1960 Grenell’s family was based in Port Chalmers, and he joined a folk group called the Jasons, winning a few local talent quests.
-He then returned to his rural roots, which are crucial to his character and identification with country music.
+He then returned to his rural roots, which were crucial to his character and identification with country music.
 After leaving school at 18, he began working as a rouseabout on a shearing gang, and a farm labourer on Glenrowan Station.
 After hours he entertained himself and his fellow farmhands by singing country and western songs.

 It was in 1963, at an outdoors talent quest at Naseby, that Grenell was noticed by Joe Brown.
 The legendary promoter saw that the shy country singer captivated the crowd, and soon – as John Hore – the singer won another talent quest run by Brown.
 Part of the prize was a spot on the bill of the nationwide tour of the Miss New Zealand Show.
 Shortly afterwards, Hore came third in the national final of the Have a Shot television show.
-By this stage, Brown had offered him a recording contract with his new label, Joe Brown Records.
+By this stage, Brown had offered him a recording contract with his new label, Joe Brown.

 Hore’s debut recording was released in 1964, the single ‘Mary Ann Regrets’ b/w ‘Big Man In A Big House’.
 In the same year it was followed by ‘Streets Of Laredo’ b/w ‘Mr In-Between’, three other singles, his debut album Introducing John Hore, and tours with overseas and local artists such as Marty Robbins, Freddie Keil, Bob Paris and Dinah Lee.